vckyou/Reforestation/README.md

-## What biscuit does a short person like?
-Shortbread.
+## Thanks for explaining the word "many" to me.
+It means a lot.